adityasanehi/MirrorBotAlternate/README.md

 **Attachment Forwarding** - [https://i.imgur.com/0dcjRfK.png]\
 **Embed Forwarding** - [https://i.imgur.com/S9Araqi.png]

-Feel free to raise an issue in case of problems, or contact me on Discord: @saneadi#0001
+Feel free to raise an issue in case of problems.

 All credits still go to https://github.com/Carcraftz for developing this simple but amazing utility. 🙏